pnp/addin-transformation-guidance/articles/Modern-Provisioning.md

 It is interesting and important to notice that the artifacts provisioned by the SharePoint Framework solution are now defined in the actual site that you extended and not in an app-related site.
 Moreover, if you will remove the custom solution from the site, your data structure and content will stay alive and you will not loose any important data.

-However, as like as it was with the SharePoint Add-in Model provisioning, in case you will need to maintain the artifacts during the lifecycle of your project, every now and then you will have to struggle a bit.
+However, as like as it was with the SharePoint Add-in Model provisioning, in case you will need to maintain the artifacts, every now and then during the lifecycle of your project, you will have to struggle a bit.

 ## Provisioning Artifacts with the PnP Provisioning Engine
 In order to have the best provisioning experience, with full set of capabilities, maintenance, and lifecycle management you should rely on the so called "remote provisioning".
 The remote provisioning model relies on using custom code that creates and maintains the artifacts on the target environment.
 You can write your own custom code, using the SharePoint Client Object Model, or the SharePoint REST APIs, or the Microsoft Graph, or any other technique of your choice.